Google Cloud Next 2024: Everything announced so far | TechCrunch

 Google’s Cloud Next 2024 event takes place in Las Vegas through Thursday, and that means lots of new cloud-focused news on everything from Gemini, Google’s AI-powered chatbot, to AI to devops and security.
 Last year’s event was the first in-person Cloud Next since 2019, and Google took to the stage to show off its ongoing dedication to AI with its Duet AI for Gmail and many other debuts, expansion of generative AI to its security product line in addition to other enterprise-focused updates and debuts.

-Don’t have time to catch the Google Cloud Next livestream?
-That’s OK; we’ve summed up the most important parts of the event below.
+Don’t have time to watch the full archive of Google’s keynote event?
+That’s OK; we’ve summed up the most important parts of the event below, with additional details from the TechCrunch team on the ground at the event.
+And that Tuesday’s updates weren’t the only things Google made available to non-attendees, Wednesday’s developer-focused stream started at 10:30 a.m.
+PT.

 Google Vids